wp-plugins/feedzy-rss-feeds/readme.txt

 * Default : yes

+**default**

+* Description : Default thumbnail URL if no image is found in the feed or if the fetched image is offline (fallback).
+Will be used only if thumb parameter is set to yes.
+* Format : URL
+* Default : empty

 **size**

 * Description : If an image is available and is required to display, you may specify its size in pixels.
 The image is cropped with CSS to be perfectly square.
 Do not include "px".